Salvia: Everything You Need To Know

 Not uncommon are journeys to other dimensions, meetings with aliens or other complex life forms, visions of animals and insects (people have reported feeling a transformation into a different animal species), and outlandish & colorful landscapes.
 At this stage, a user should make the decision to sit back, relax, dim the lights, and close their eyes, allowing the closed-eye visuals to take their form and guide you into the world of Salvia.

-Level 5: IMmaterial Existence
+Level 5: Immaterial Existence

 As a user progresses through the stages of intensity during a Salvia trip, his trip “environment” (the world he is hallucinating) becomes stronger and more solid as the sensory environment and the old reality slip away.
 The point where the trip environment begins to become so strong that it overpowers both the sensory environment and even the consciousness is level five.